Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Results

 \subsubsection{Intersectional Shifts}

 We further analyze how different emotional prompts induce shifts in the intersectional joint distribution of gender, race and age relative to the emotion-neutral baseline.
-The results are summarized in Table \ref{tab:intersectional_kl_js}.
+The results are summarized in Table~\ref{tab:intersectional_kl_js}.
 Across models, Happiness consistently induces the smallest intersectional shift, as reflected by the low KL and JS divergences for most models, which is consistent with our earlier findings on marginal distributions.
-In contrast, negative emotions such as Sadness, Anger, Fear and Disgust tend to lead to substantially larger shifts, indicating that emotional conditioning reshapes demographic co-occurrence patterns.
+In contrast, high-arousal, negatively valenced emotions (Anger, Fear and Disgust) tend to lead to substantially larger shifts, indicating that emotional conditioning reshapes demographic co-occurrence patterns.